Spring Gardening Days Are Here! Can You Dig It?

 I-see-nothing

-I know I only have eyes for spring.
+I see nothing as I only have eyes for spring!

 Better Homes and Gardens has a free kitchen garden plan to download which includes planting instructions and plants list for the kitchen veggie garden shown in the illustration below.